squashtest-shadow/squashtest-tm/tm/tm.web/README.md

 * `jasmine.webdriver.classname` : defaults to HtmlUnitDriver.
 One can use any other available [WebDriver][wd]
 by overriding this property in `settings.xml`

-* `requirejs.optimize.params` : can be used to ask r.js optimizer not to optimize a given file
+* `requirejs.optimize.params` : can be used to ask r.js optimizer not to optimize a given file.
+Usage :

     mvn compile -Drequirejs.optimize.params="excludeShallow=<module logical name>"

 * `requirejs.optimize.skip` : skips r.js optimization when this

 * `webopt.skip` : skips wro4j css optimization

+* `npm.skip` : skips node installation and `npm install` to speed up build.
+Can usually be set to `true` on dev platforms

 [wd]: http://searls.github.io/jasmine-maven-plugin/bdd-mojo.html#webDriverClassName